-Maggie Dent says toddler meltdowns are part of normal developmental behaviour…
+Maggie Dent says toddler tantrums and meltdowns are part of normal developmental behaviour…

 Is there anything worse than being out in a public place only to have your child throw a spectacular tantrum without warning?
 Many parents are willing to do whatever it takes to avoid this situation, but parenting expert Maggie Dent says we shouldn’t be so afraid of a little foot stamping every now and then…